CATEM1NAL/APyday-2/README.md

 Beating a few heists in a row sounds easy, right?

 At the start of the game, each run has a 10 minute point of no return timer that begins counting down after masking up.
 This timer persists between heists, capping the length of each run.
-As you receive progression items the timer extends and your drill speed increases, allowing you to get further than before.
+As you receive progression items the timer extends and heist objectives speed up, allowing you to get further than before.

 ## How do I send checks?